UchePhilz/probelogr/README.md

 or
 ProbelogrCore.pushLog(String tag, Object body);

-it should be noted that the pushLog(String tag, Object body); needs Gson dependency, as it serializes object to be sent as JSON Format
+it should be noted that the pushLog(String tag, Object body); needs Gson dependency, The Gson dependency is used to serialize object to be sent in JSON Format
 ```
 4.